-In this blog post, learn why the Oboz Arete is one of the best lightweight hiking shoes of 2020 and enter to win your own pair!
+Learn why the Oboz Arete is one of the best lightweight hiking shoes on the market and one of my personal favorites!

 While I personally prefer a stiffer hiking boot for backpacking trips for more support, I know many people who prefer to hike and backpack in trail running shoes since they’re so lightweight and efficient.
 If you fall into this category, the Arete, which also comes in a mid-ankle version (more on that below), would be an option to consider for backpacking.

 The Arete can also be worn as an everyday shoe and would make for a great travel companion.
 I love wearing the Arete for daily walks around the neighborhood and on bike rides as the multi-directional grooves on the sole prevent my feet from slipping on my bike pedals.

 The Oboz Arete lightweight hiker has a wider forefoot and toe box.
 Since feet tend to swell when we hike, providing more space in the front increases the comfort level of hiking shoes.
 Everyone’s feet are a little different, and what’s nice about the Arete is that they fit a wide range of feet types.
 For example, I have a narrow heel and an average forefoot, while Bearfoot Theory’s Director Linda has wide, flat feet.
 The Oboz Arete manages to fit us both comfortably.